 It does seem clear that those with pre-existing cardiovascular diseases that stress the heart and limit its oxygen supply are in the greatest danger of severe complications.
 Recent evidence shows there should be a focus on long COVID patients who are at particular risk for heart complications, such as athletes at risk for exercise-induced arrhythmias and anyone with residual cardiopulmonary symptoms.
 (Source, Source)

 Multisystem Inflammatory Syndrome

 Multisystem inflammatory syndrome can occur after COVID-19, especially in children and adolescents.
 While these patients tend to have mild or even asymptomatic COVID infections, some go on to develop MIS after, rather than during, acute infection.

 Multisystem inflammatory syndrome in children after COVID-19 infection has come to be known as MIS-C. There is still no universal definition of this syndrome or agreement on its symptoms or cause, but the clinical features of MIS-C are similar to those of other well known inflammatory syndromes in children, including Kawasaki disease, Kawasaki disease shock syndrome, and toxic shock syndrome.
 Most cases of MIS-C are managed in the same way as Kawasaki disease.
 (Source)

 MIS can also affect adults as a complication of COVID-19 infection.
-The exact presentation of MIS in adults is still being established, but should still be considered by clinicians when treating adult long COVID patients.
+The exact presentation of MIS in adults (MIS-A) is still being established, though the CDC has developed a working definition of the condition.
+MIS-A should still be considered by clinicians when treating adult long COVID patients.
+(Source)

 Autoimmune conditions develop when the immune system loses the ability to tell the difference between its own cells and foreign cells, and begins to produce autoantibodies against its own healthy cells.
 Consequently, this leads to inflammation and a variety of autoimmune diseases.
 (Source)